 More information about Norway is available on the Norway Page and from other Department of State publications and other sources listed at the end of this fact sheet.

 The United States established diplomatic relations with Norway in 1905, following Norway’s separation from its union with Sweden.
 The United States and Norway enjoy a long tradition of friendly relations based on democratic values and mutual respect.
 The two countries work closely together on a wide range of issues that are of importance to both nations and to the rest of the world.
 Norway is a co-founder and steadfast strategic Ally in the North Atlantic Treaty Organization (NATO).
 It hosts and participates in NATO exercises and in operations with Allies and Partners, and is a contributor to the NATO-led Resolute Support Mission in Afghanistan, which provides training, advice and support to the Afghan National Defense and Security Forces.
 Norway is also an active member of the Global Coalition to Defeat ISIS, and has deployed trainers to Iraq in the support of Operation Inherent Resolve.
+Since January 2017, Norway has hosted a limited, rotational presence of U.S. Marines for cold weather exercises and training.

 There are strong historical people-to-people ties between the United States and Norway, with nearly five million Americans claiming Norwegian ancestry, almost equal to Norway’s own population.
 Both countries are working to facilitate even greater educational exchange opportunities.